FunkinCrew/Funkin/art/readme.txt

 Pico is created by Tom Fulp
 Skid and Pump are created by SrPelo
-BassetFilms did music for lemon monster songs
+BassetFilms did music for Monster songs
+Maowling did Pixel art

 Final important thing, this is made with the support and love to and from Newgrounds.com.